Emerging Diseases and Outbreaks

 Antimicrobial resistance (AMR) refers to changes in infectious organisms (viruses, bacteria, fungi and parasites) so that they can no longer be controlled or treated effectively by standard drugs such as antibiotics, antivirals and antifungals.
-NCCID works with partners across the country to provide evidence and resources on AMR surveillance and antimicrobial use (AMU).
+AMR is an increasingly serious threat to public health and NCCID works with partners across the country to provide evidence and resources on AMR surveillance and antimicrobial use (AMU).

 Each Canadian province and territory has legal requirements for reporting certain infectious diseases.
 The reporting requirements are usually outlined in legislation, and the list of conditions that must be reported is usually outlined in regulations.
 The NDDB is a compilation of case definitions in all Canadian provinces and territories.